fuzzblob/YoAudio/README.md

 ## About <a name="about"></a>

-A C++ audio environment meant as a playground for experimentation with game audio concepts and DSP algorithms.
+YoAudio is a C++ audio environment meant as a playground for experimentation with game audio concepts and DSP algorithms.

+The name Yo is based on the phonetic approximation of the korean word for fox (여우).

 **WARNING!
 YoAudio is not release quality!**

-### Goals

-- develop a usable audio framework for games (and other applications)
-- learn C++ development: low level, high performance, flexible and robust audio plaback for games as well as digital signal processing (DSP)

 ## Overview <a name="overview"></a>